MASTER MECHANIC or FLEDGLING WRITER?

 “We’ll simply call him, Ajax Warthog.”

-I use the term writer quite loosely in describing myself.
+I use the term writer quite loosely in “writer” quite loosely when describing myself.
 I’m strictly a hobbyist and struggle putting words to paper, using dictionaries, spellcheck, and writing guidebooks to help me along.
-Some authors I know like, Helen Hegener and Professor Michael Burwell, are naturals and know their stuff.
+Some authors I know, like Helen Hegener and Professor Michael Burwell, are naturals and know their stuff.
 If you were to ask what I’d like to be called, “Master Mechanic” comes to mind.

 My mechanic friends will laugh at this self-bestowed title because they know it isn’t true.
 An okay technician at best, I eventually get the job done.
 The master mechanic misnomer goes back many years.

-A mechanic working in Bethel, Alaska was notorious for never getting his maintenance work completed.
-He was an expert at filling out paperwork saying that it was.
+A mechanic working in Bethel, Alaska, was notorious for never completing his maintenance work.
+He was an expert at filling out paperwork, saying that it was.
 I won’t mention the fellow’s real name because that wouldn’t be kosher.
-We’ll simply call him, Ajax Warthog.
+We’ll simply call him Ajax Warthog.

-I was flown to Bethel by my boss to take care of work that Ajax was supposed to have done.
-He’d documented all was finished, yet when I started checking things out, it was checked off by pencil only.
+My boss flew me to Bethel to take care of the work Ajax was supposed to do.
+He’d documented that everything was finished, yet when I started checking things out, it was only pencil-checked and not actually completed.

-I spent a good week in Bethel finishing up some of his projects.
+A good week was spent in Bethel finishing up some of his projects.
 After I left, other Anchorage mechanics went out there to do the same.
 On the man’s toolbox was a fancy sign saying, “AJAX WARTHOG – MASTER MECHANIC.”
 I took a photo, and the picture went viral in our shop.
 Ajax was eventually relieved of his duties.

 Getting back to my writing process and how it relates to mechanics.
 I use this site strictly as a tool for perfecting my work, including storing it.
 An idea is first composed in my head, and then written down via Microsoft Word.
 I have a hard time editing stuff there, so it’s copied and pasted to WordPress.

-The literary mechanics of this process allow me to look at sentence and paragraph structure from different angles.
+The literary mechanics of this process allow me to examine sentence and paragraph structure from multiple angles.
 It’s kind of like installing drum brakes on a car.
 Just because all of the springs go on doesn’t necessarily mean they’re in the right holes.
-Both literary composition and mechanical repairs oftentimes have to be tweaked.
+Both literary composition and mechanical repairs often need tweaking.

 When I finally publish a story, article, or whatever on WordPress, it immediately goes to all that subscribe via email.
 That initial publication is never totally free of typos or mistakes.
 I’ve been asked by some subscribers about such.

-The blunders are eventually corrected, but unfortunately, those corrections don’t show unless a reader goes to http://www.michael-hankins.com afterwards.
-That’s just the way it works and I can’t change things.
+The blunders are eventually corrected, but unfortunately, those corrections don’t appear unless a reader visits http://www.michael-hankins.com afterward.
+That’s just the way it works, and I can’t change things.

 I sometimes spend weeks “reworking” the same article.
 There are nights when I wake up, suddenly thinking of a better word to use.
 I’ll quickly turn on the computer and change things out.
 It’s an unorthodox process but one that works for me.